SGKutty/go/docs/lesson-01.md

    export GOPATH=$GOPATH:/home/kutty/gopbm
   ```

-* With that setup, multiple GOPATH workspaces feel a lot like `namespaces`.
-The reason I have more than one is quite similar why one might want to break a large Go package into several `.go` files.
+* With that setup, multiple GOPATH workspaces feel a lot like namespaces.
+The reason I have more than one is quite similar why one might want to break a large Go package into several __.go__ files.

-* The result is effectively the same since multiple .go files share the same scope but allow one to have `namespaces`.
+* The result is effectively the same since multiple __.go__ files share the same scope but allow one to have __namespaces__.